 The management agreement may be amended or modified by agreement between us and our Manager.
-The initial term of the management agreement expires on , 2014 and will be automatically renewed for a one-year term each anniversary date thereafter unless previously terminated as described below.
+The initial term of the management agreement expires on June 30, 2014 and will be automatically renewed for a one-year term each anniversary date thereafter unless previously terminated as described below.
 The management agreement does not limit the number of renewal terms.
-However, our independent directors will review Angelo, Gordon's performance and the management fees annually and, following the initial term, the management agreement may be terminated annually by us without cause upon the affirmative vote of at least two-thirds of our independent directors or by a vote of the holders of at least two-thirds of our outstanding common stock (other than those common stock held by our Manager and its affiliates), in each case based upon (i) unsatisfactory performance by our Manager that is materially detrimental to us or (ii) our determination that the management fees agreed to by at least two-thirds of our independent directors.
+However, our independent directors will review our Manager's performance and the management fees annually and, following the initial term, the management agreement may be terminated annually by us without cause upon the affirmative vote of at least two-thirds of our independent directors or by a vote of the holders of at least two-thirds of our outstanding common stock (other than those shares held by our Manager or by an affiliate of our Manager), in each case based upon (i) unsatisfactory performance by our Manager that is materially detrimental to us or (ii) our determination that the management fees payable to our Manager are not fair, subject to our Manager's right to prevent termination based on unfair fees by accepting a reduction of management fees agreed to by at least two-thirds of our independent directors.
 We must provide 180-days' prior notice of any such termination.
 The management agreement provides that our Manager will be paid a termination fee equal to three times the average annual management fee during the 24-month period prior to such termination, calculated as of the end of the most recently completed fiscal quarter.
-In addition, if the management agreement is terminated and we are required to pay our Manager the termination fee described above, we would also be required to refund our Manager for its partial payment of the initial underwriting discount irrespective of whether we have met the hurdle described above.

-We may also terminate the management agreement without payment of any termination fee to Angelo, Gordon, upon at least 30 days' prior written notice from our board of directors, at any time for "cause" as defined in the management agreement.
+We may also terminate the management agreement without payment of any termination fee to our Manager, upon at least 30 days' prior written notice from our board of directors, at any time for "cause" as defined in the management agreement.
 Such events include:

-- Our Manager's continued material breach of any provision of the management agreement following a period of 30 days after written notice thereof (or 45 days after written notice of such breach if our Manager, under certain circumstances, has taken steps to cure such breach within 30 days of the written notice); - our Manager's fraud, misappropriation of funds or embezzlement against us; - our Manager's acts, or fails to act, in a manner constituting bad faith, willful misconduct, gross negligence, or reckless disregard in the performance of its duties under the management agreement; - · the commencement of any proceeding relating to Angelo, Gordon's bankruptcy or insolvency; - our Manager is convicted (including a plea of nolo contendere) of a felony; - the dissolution of our Manager; or - a change in control of our Manager (as defined in the management agreement).
+- our Manager's continued material breach of any provision of the management agreement following a period of 30 days after written notice thereof (or 45 days after written notice of such breach if our Manager, under certain circumstances, has taken steps to cure such breach within 30 days of the written notice); - our Manager's fraud, misappropriation of funds or embezzlement against us; - our Manager acts, or fails to act, in a manner constituting bad faith, willful misconduct, gross negligence, or reckless disregard in the performance of its duties under the management agreement; - · the commencement of any proceeding relating to our Manager's bankruptcy or insolvency; - our Manager is convicted (including a plea of nolo contendere) of a felony; - · the dissolution of our Manager; or - a change in control of our Manager (as defined in the management agreement) that a majority of our independent directors reasonably determines is materially detrimental to us and our subsidiaries taken as a whole.